cm68/micronix/README.md

 include:
 	recovered include files 1.61

-usersim:
-	micronix user mode simulator mostly works, including upm, the cp/m emulator.  some of the system calls are still not real (mknod!?)

-	build it on any random unix box (centos is baseline), and run:  sim

 hitechc:
 	the hitech c compiler.  this is not capable of running yet, but if the cp/m libc gets removed via binary jiggery-pokery, and replaced with